Current

 Table dashboards: Direct publish without safeguard 🎁

-Retresco support for main entities 🎁
+Retresco support for “Main Entities” 🎁

-Retresco has introduced a new concept of main entities.
-These are entities identified by Retresco that are particularly relevant to a document (i.e., they have a high score).
 To support this new concept, we have extended our storage schema for Retresco entities to include an indicator isMain of whether an entity is a main entity and also report this data back to Retresco.

-No changes are required for main entities to work, other than enabling main entities in Retresco.
+No changes are required for “Main Entities” to work, other than enabling main entities in Retresco.
 Currently, main entities are not marked in the Livingdocs UI.
 They appear as regular entities.

 iMatrics test environment support 🎁